wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Span**](tracing_basics.html#wavefront-trace-data)</td>
-<td>A span is a named, timed operation that represents a contiguous segment of work in a trace.  </td>
+<td>A span is a named, timed representation of a contiguous segment of work in a trace.
+Every span corresponds to a unique invocation of an operation in an instrumented application, and belongs to exactly one trace.    </td>
 </tr>
 <tr>
 <td><strong><big>T</big></strong></td>